You can apply for a SIPS Fund grant in our annual grant cycle if you are:

 A current undergraduate student of Georgetown University.

-A Georgetown University alumnus who graduated after 2011.
+A Georgetown University alumnus who graduated in or after 2001.

 Pursuing a not-for-profit project that in some way relates to social innovation, public service and/or environmental sustainability